 Subproject and Scope.
-Proposed multipurpose cyclone shelter subproject is one of the subprojects proposed under the CTCRP.
-It will be used as emergency accommodation for affected communities in Kuakata during cyclones or other extreme weather events and will also be utilized as madrasha (classroom) for most of the year.
-The cyclone shelter building will have three floors and a rooftop level and will occupy a footprint of about 291.86 square meters (ground floor) and total floor areas is 1000.86 sqm.
-It can accommodate at least 540 people on two floors.
-The cyclone shelter will have all essential facilities, including separate toilets for male, female, and pregnant women; care room for pregnant-women, ramp for persons with disability (PWD), water supply, power supply, and septic tank with sealed bottom and sides for wastewater treatment and disposal.
-The cyclone shelter will be in a vacant space within the Kuakata Mirabari (Islampur) Dakhil Madrasha premises, Ward No. 03, Kuakata Pourashava and is well connected to the main road/ embankment.
-One RCC access road of 120m will be constructed up to the embankment from the proposed site.
-The ground floor (plinth level) will be raised by 1.8 meters from the existing average ground level in accordance with the climate change adaptation measures to make the structure climate resilient.
+Proposed Multipurpose Cyclone Shelter subproject is one of the subprojects proposed under the CTCRP.
+It will be used as emergency accommodation for affected communities in Nalchity during cyclones or other extreme weather events and will also be utilized as a secondary school for most of the year.
+The cyclone shelter building will have three floors and a rooftop level and will occupy a footprint of about 291.86 square meters (ground floor) with total 1003.86 sqm floors' area.
+It can accommodate 540 people on two floors.
+The cyclone shelter will have all essential facilities, including separate toilets for male, female, and pregnant women; care room for pregnant-women, ramp for disabled persons, water supply, power supply, and septic tank with sealed bottom and sides for wastewater treatment and disposal.
+The cyclone shelter will be in a vacant space within Anurag Gauripasa Al Hasan Dakhil Madrasa, Ward No, 08, Nalchity Pourashava.
+There is an existing access road and the current condition is good, therefore, no road improvement work is required.
+There will be an access road having 3.5 m to 3.66m width, which will connect the cyclone shelter to the existing main road.
+The ground floor (plinth level) will be raised from the existing average ground level in accordance with the Climate Change adaptation measures to make the structure climate resilient.
 Raising the surrounding open area, formation level of nearby roads and plinth level of existing adjacent buildings are also considered.
-Shallow groundwater quality in Kuakata area is not good due to arsenic contamination, and therefore deep tube wells will be drilled until groundwater quality meets the drinking water standards.
+Shallow groundwater quality in Nalchity area is not good due to arsenic contamination, and therefore tube wells will be drilled deep until groundwater quality is meets the drinking water standards.
 The cyclone shelter will be connected to the rural electrification network.
 Solar panels with a total capacity of four kilowatts will also be installed.

-1 ADB.
+&lt;sup>1 ADB.
 2014.
 Third Urban Governance and Infrastructure Improvement Project.
 Manila.

 Categorization.
-The proposed subproject is classified as Environmental Category "B" as per the ADB Safeguard Policy Statement (SPS), 2009 as no significant adverse impacts are envisioned and accordingly this Initial Environmental Examination (IEE) has been prepared.
+The proposed subproject is classified as Environmental Category "B" as per the ADB Safeguard Policy Statement (2009) as no significant adverse impacts are envisioned and accordingly this Initial Environmental Examination (IEE) has been prepared.
 This IEE is assessing the environmental impacts and providing mitigation and monitoring measures to ensure that there are no significant impacts because of the proposed subproject implementation.
 The assessment was also carried out within the policy, legal, and administrative frameworks of the government relevant to sewerage and sanitation projects in the country.
 Per Government of Bangladesh's Environment Conservation Act, 1995 (ECA, 1995) and Environment Conservation Rules (ECR, 2023), the cyclone shelter subproject is categorized as Orange (because of similar nature of projects as listed in ECR, 2023: Housing and urbanization project; Residential and commercial building up to 5,000 to 20,000 sqm build up area), which will require a Location Clearance Certificate (LCC) and Environmental Clearance Certificate (ECC) from the Department of Environment (DOE).
 Project proponent needs to prepare IEE along with EMP and obtain ECC.